keitaSmith/signin-signup/README.md

 This project implements a simple authentication system using React for the frontend and Firebase for both the frontend and backend.
 The application allows users to sign up, log in, and access a main app page, with user data stored in Firestore.

+## Backend with Node.js
+Firebase Admin SDK: The backend uses Node.js to run a server that interacts with Firebase through the Firebase Admin SDK.
+This SDK is used to manage Firebase services programmatically, such as authenticating users, accessing Firestore, and handling other backend functionalities.
+Express.js: (a popular Node.js web application framework), it runs on Node.js to handle HTTP requests and route them to different parts of the backend.

 ## Table of Contents

 - [Installation](#installation)